-- ☑ Assess risk for potential spills identify additional preventative and control measures - Ensure all workers understand Emergency response plan and is available on site at all times - ☑ Ensure all workers are familiar with potential spill sites, spill kit locations and spill kit requirements - ☑ Ensure workers are trained/aware in WHMIS, TDG and Spill response - ☑ Have available, on site appropriate MSDS - Conduct periodic drill(s) of spill preparedness and response based on employee knowledge and experience, environmental impact, and adjacent values.
-Where applicable refer to local procedures. - ☑ Complete spill kits inspections and maintain spill kits as necessary - For Equipment spill kit content requirements see Fuel Handling Environmental Field Procedure. - Respond to all spills in accordance with the emergency response plan - If you are responsible for a spill of hazardous material, you are then responsible to take appropriate actions to minimize environmental impact. - ☑ Report all reportable spills to the appropriate agencies and to NACFOR.
+- Assess risk for potential spills: identify additional preventative and control measures - ☑ Ensure all workers understand the emergency response plan (ERP) and know where the ERP is located on site at all times - ☑ Ensure all workers are familiar with potential spill sites, spill kit locations, and spill kit requirements - ☑ Ensure workers are trained/aware in WHMIS, TDG, and spill response - ☑ Have appropriate MSDS available on site - ☑ Conduct periodic drill(s) of spill preparedness and response based on employee knowledge and experience, environmental impact, and adjacent values.
+Where applicable refer to local procedures. - ☑ Complete spill kits inspections and maintain spill kits as necessary - For spill kit content requirements, see Fuel Handling SOP. - Respond to all spills in accordance with the ERP - If you are responsible for a spill of hazardous material, you are then responsible to take appropriate actions to minimize environmental impact. - Report all reportable spills to the appropriate agencies and to NACFOR.